Black History Month

 Martin Luther King, Jr., was a great man who worked for racial equality and civil rights in the United States of America.
 He was born on January 15, 1929, in Atlanta, Georgia.
 Martin had a brother, Alfred, and a sister, Christine.
 Both his father and grandfather were ministers.
 His mother was a schoolteacher who taught him how to read before he went to school.

 Young Martin was an excellent student in school; he skipped grades in both elementary school and high school .
 He enjoyed reading books, singing, riding a bicycle, and playing football and baseball.
-Martin entered Morehouse College in Atlanta, Georgia, when he was only 15 years old.
+Martin entered Morehouse School in Atlanta, Georgia, when he was only 15 years old.

 Martin experienced racism early in life.
 He decided to do to something to make the world a better and fairer place.